 The FDA and CDC approved the new bivalent COVID-19 booster formulation.
 This booster will include mRNA components of the original strain, as well as mRNA components that are in BA.5 and BA.5 to provide better protection against infection caused by the omicron variant.
-The Moderna COVID-19 booster is authorized for use as a single booster dose in people 18 and older and the Pfizer-BioNTech booster is authorized for people 12 years and up.
+The Moderna COVID-19 booster is authorized for use as a single booster dose in people 6 years and older and the Pfizer-BioNTech booster is authorized for people 5 years and older.
 People are eligible for the new boosters two months after completing their initial vaccination or their last booster shot.
-The original vaccine, referred to as the monovalent mRNA vaccine, will no longer be used as a booster dose in individuals 12 years of age and older.
+The original vaccine, referred to as the monovalent mRNA vaccine, will no longer be used as a booster dose in individuals 5 years of age and older.
 Linked is the FDA press release.
 For answers to frequently asked questions visit the MDPH booster page.

 Under 5 Vaccine:

 The FDA authorized both the Pfizer and Moderna COVID-19 vaccines for children ages 6 months to 4 years old.
 The CDC voted unanimously to recommend that all children in this age category be vaccinated against COVID-19.
 The Pfizer vaccine is administered as a 3-dose series, with the first two doses administered 3 weeks apart and the third dose done 8 weeks after the second dose.
 The Modern vaccine is administered as a 2-dose series, with the two doses administered one month apart.
 If the parents have any questions about the vaccine, we recommend they call their pediatrician.